 Here at Ibérica, we cook all of our paellas following the traditional Valencian recipe and in order to please everyone’s taste buds, we serve the traditional ‘Paella Valenciana’ with chicken, along with seafood and vegetarian versions.

-With prices starting at £6 per person for a vegetarian dish, we are truly committed to bringing this Spanish classic to everyone who wants to experience it the way it should be.
+We are truly committed to bringing this Spanish classic to everyone who wants to experience it the way it should be.